Yoga for Grief, Trauma, and Depression – A Journey From Darkness To Inner Peace

 By observing your feelings and emotions without judgment, you get the opportunity to generate more self-awareness which is the first step towards understanding and processing your emotions.

-In the stillness of meditation, you can allow yourself to feel and release emotions that might be difficult to confront in your daily life.
+In the stillness of meditation, you can allow yourself to first feel and then release emotions that might be difficult to confront in your daily life.

 I never thought I could sit still and it took me a lot of practice and patience, but I stuck with it and over time, meditation became my ‘safe place’.